How do you teach Climate Justice?

 - Where Are the Climate Change Superheroes?
 Systems Thinking and Climate Activism in the Children’s Eternal Rainforest By Eric Fishman

-In appreciation for stories and (when possible) photos, we will send you a free copy of Rising: Dispatches from the New American Shore, This Changes Everything: Capitalism vs. the Climate, Eyes Wide Open: Going Behind the Environmental Headlines, Iep Jaltok: Poems from a Marshallese Daughter, or A People’s Curriculum for the Earth.
+In appreciation for stories and (when possible) photos, we will send you free copies of Rising: Dispatches from the New American Shore, This Changes Everything: Capitalism vs. the Climate, Eyes Wide Open: Going Behind the Environmental Headlines, Iep Jaltok: Poems from a Marshallese Daughter, or A People’s Curriculum for the Earth.